-Due to the August 2010 discovery of the MLL2 genei mutations responsible for approximately 75% of individuals with Kabuki Syndrome, a clinical blood test is now available to help with diagnosis.
+Keeping in mind that all contributing genesi have not yet been discovered, a clinical blood test is now available to help with diagnosis.
 The National Center for Biotechnology Information provides a database which lists laboratories offering clinical testing, including prenatal testing.
 There may be other labs offering the testing which have not added their institution to this voluntary listing.
 If you are interested in having an individual with a clinical diagnosis of Kabuki be tested, you can ask your geneticist or another specialist to order the tests, perform the blood work (about 5 cc's of blood draw) and have it sent to one of those labs.
-In Canada, the test is not yet available but there have been situations where a geneticist may send the samples south of the border for testing.
-Please check with your geneticist to explore the options.

-It is important to keep in mind that this test only diagnoses the 75% of cases that are caused by the MLL2 gene.
-It is possible that your result may be negative for the MLL2, but that the individual may still be believed to have Kabuki syndrome based on other presenting characteristics.
+Blood samples negative for the KMT2D mutation can be further tested for the KDM6A mutation.
+It is possible that your result may be negative for both the KMT2D and KDM6A mutation, however the individual may still be believed to have Kabuki syndrome based on other presenting characteristics.

 Initially, your geneticist will make a clinical diagnosis of Kabuki based on the recognition of four (out of five) main characteristics, with the distinct facial features being imperative.